-Total revenues include sales of our medical devices and sales of disposables ("sales of goods"), sales of RPPs and leases, and sales of spare parts, supplies and services, both net of commissions, as well as other revenues.
+Total revenues include sales of our medical devices and sales of disposables ("sales of goods"), sales of RPPs and leases, and sales of spare parts and services, all net of commissions, as well as other revenues.

-Net sales of medical devices have historically been comprised of net sales of Prostatrons, ESWL lithotripters and Ablatherms.
-With respect to lithotripter revenues, we booked in 2004 and 2005 a non-cash charge as a reduction of revenue as the warrants we granted to HealthTronics under the Distribution

-Agreement vested as a result of the purchase by Healthtronics of a certain number of lithotripters and one Ablatherm.
-Following HealthTronics's announcement that it wished to terminate the Distribution Agreement, we are negotiating a termination agreement with them, which we currently expect to be finalized in the coming weeks.
-Pursuant to the expected termination agreement, HealthTronics would exercise 200,000 of the warrants that it had been granted under the Distribution Agreement and the remainder would be cancelled.
-Therefore, following the signature of the Termination Agreement, we will no longer incur any charges linked to the vesting of warrants.
+Net sales of goods have historically been comprised of net sales of medical devices (Prostatrons, ESWL lithotripters and Ablatherms) and net sales of disposables (mostly Ablapaks in the HIFU division and electrodes in the Lithotriptsy division).
+With respect to lithotripter revenues, we booked in 2004 and 2005 a non-cash charge as a reduction of revenue as the warrants we granted to HealthTronics under the Distribution Agreement vested as a result of the purchase by HealthTronics of a certain number of lithotripters and one Ablatherm.
+Following HealthTronics' announcement that it wished to terminate the Distribution Agreement, we entered in a termination agreement pursuant to which HealthTronics exercised 200,000 of the warrants that it had been granted under the Distribution Agreement and the remaining 600,000 warrants have been cancelled.
 The sale price of our medical devices is subject to variation based on a number of factors, including market competitive environment, warranties and payment terms.
 Consequently, a particular sale of a medical device may, depending on its terms, result in significant fluctuations in the average unit sale price of the product for a given period, which may not be indicative of a market trend.

-Net sales from revenue-per-procedure (RRP) activity include only the revenues arising from the sale of Ablatherm treatment procedures.
-RRP involves us initially providing devices to clinics and hospitals for free for a limited period, rather than selling the devices.
-These hospitals and clinics perform treatments using the devices and pay us on a revenue-per-procedure ("RPP") basis (i.e., on the basis of the number of individual treatments provided).
-With this business model, the hospital or clinic makes no initial investment until the increase in patient demand justifies the purchase of an Ablatherm.
+Net sales of RPP (Revenue-Per-Procedure) and leases include the revenues from the sale of Ablatherm treatment procedures and from the leasing of Ablatherm machines.
+We provide Ablatherms to clinics and hospitals for free for a limited period, rather than selling the devices.
+These hospitals and clinics perform treatments using the devices and pay us on the basis of the number of individual treatments provided.
+With this business model, the hospital or clinic does not make an initial investment until the increase in patient demand justifies the purchase of an Ablatherm.
 As a consequence, we are able to make Ablatherm treatments available to a larger number of hospitals and clinics, which we believe should serve to create more long-term interest in the product.
-Compared to the sale of devices, this business model initially generates a smaller, but more predictable stream of revenue and, if successful, should lead to more purchases of Ablatherms in the long term.
+Compared to the sale of devices, this business model initially generates a smaller, but more predictable stream of revenue but, if successful, should lead to more purchases of Ablatherms in the long term.
 This activity has already increased significantly in the past year and now accounts for approximately half of the net sales of the HIFU division.

-Net sales of spare parts, supplies and services include revenues arising from maintenance services furnished by us for the installed base of Prostatrons, ESWL lithotripters and Ablatherms, and from sales of disposable parts for Prostatrons, ESWL lithotripters and Ablatherms, net of commissions, as well as from operating leases of our medical devices and RPP revenue related to the HIFU mobile treatment activity.
+Net sales of spare parts and services include revenues arising from maintenance services furnished by us for the installed base of Prostatrons, ESWL lithotripters and Ablatherms.

-We derive a significant portion of both net sales of medical devices and net sales of spare parts, supplies and services from our operations in Asia, through our wholly owned subsidiaries or representative offices in Japan (Edap Technomed Co.
+We derive a significant portion of both net sales of medical devices and net sales of spare parts and services from our operations in Asia, through our wholly owned subsidiaries or representative offices in Japan (Edap Technomed Co.
 Ltd), Malaysia (Edap Technomed Sdh Bhd) and Korea (Edap Technomed Korea).
-Revenue derived from our operations in Asia represented approximately 26% of our total revenue in 2006.
-Net sales of medical devices in Asia represented approximately 20% of such sales in 2006 and consisted primarily of sales of ESWL lithotripters.
-Net sales of spare parts, supplies and services in Asia represented approximately 31% of such sales in 2006 and related primarily to ESWL lithotripters, reflecting the fact that approximately 40% of the installed base of our ESWL lithotripters are located in Asia.
+Revenue derived from our operations in Asia represented approximately 30% of our total consolidated revenue in 2007.
+Net sales of medical devices in Asia represented approximately 37% of such sales in 2007 and consisted primarily of sales of ESWL lithotripters and consumables.
+Net sales of spare parts, supplies and services in Asia represented approximately 38% of such sales in 2007 and related primarily to ESWL lithotripters, reflecting the fact that approximately 40% of the installed base of our ESWL lithotripters are located in Asia.